thomruns/NexterTKD/README.md

 Styling for a complex image gallery, featuring 14 images of different size and orientation, using a CSS grid of 8 columns/7 rows.
 Note that height property and object-fit:cover property are required on the images to make this work.

 ## Branch Footer
-Styling for the simple footer section
+Styling for the simple footer section.
+Still utilizing CSS grid so that footer is responsive without the need for media queries.